mjordan/riprap/README.md

 * Riprap will write its log to `/tmp/riprap.log`
 * the test webserver runs on port 8000

-### Generating sample events
+### Creating the database

 As stated above, for now we use SQLite as our database.
-If you would like to generate some sample events, follow these instructions from within the `riprap` directory:
+To create the database that Riprap persists fixity event data into, follow these instructions from within the `riprap` directory:

 1. `rm var/data.db` (might not exist)
 1. `rm src/Migrations/*` (might be empty)